This page contains a brief biography of the band.

 The Modern Blues Tour consisted of 105 shows, which started in Limerick in December 2014, travelled the world and finished up in London in December 2015.

-Catch a show (or several) if you can!
+Catch a show or two, if you can!

 For all the latest Tour dates please Click Here!☝ Back To Top